 Local notifications and remote notifications are the two types of user notifications.
 (Remote notifications are also known as push notifications.)
 Both types of user notifications enable an app that isn’t running in the foreground to let its users know it has information for them.
 The information could be a message, an impending calendar event, or new data on a remote server.
-When presented by the operating system, local and push notifications look and sound the same.
-They can display an alert message or they can badge the application icon.
+When presented by the operating system, local and remote user notifications look and sound the same.
+They can display an alert message or they can badge the app icon.
 They can also play a sound when the alert or badge number is shown.

-When users are notified that the application has a message, event, or other data for them, they can launch the application and see the details.
-They can also choose to ignore the notification, in which case the application is not activated.
+When users are notified that the app has a message, event, or other data for them, they can launch the app and see the details.
+They can also choose to ignore the notification, in which case the app is not activated.

 At a Glance

-Local notifications and push notifications have several important aspects you should be aware of.
+Local notifications and remote notifications have several important aspects you should be aware of.

-Only one application can be active in the foreground at any time.
-Many applications operate in a time-based or interconnected environment where events of interest to users can occur when the application is not in the foreground.
-Local and push notifications allow these applications to notify their users when these events occur.
+Only one app can be active in the foreground at any time.
+Many apps operate in a time-based or interconnected environment where events of interest to users can occur when the app is not in the foreground.
+Local and remote notifications allow these apps to notify their users when these events occur.

-Local and Push Notifications Are Different in Origination
+Local and Remote Notifications Are Different in Origination

-Local and push notifications serve different design needs.
-A local notification is local to an application on an iPhone, iPad, or iPod touch.
-Push notifications—also known as remote notifications—arrive from outside a device.
-They originate on a remote server—the application’s provider—and are pushed to applications on devices (via the Apple Push Notification service) when there are messages to see or data to download.
+Local and remote notifications serve different design needs.
+A local notification is scheduled and sent by the app itself.
+Remote notifications—also known as push notifications—arrive from outside a device or a Mac.
+They originate on a remote server—the app’s provider—and are pushed to apps on devices (via the Apple Push Notification service) when there are messages to see or data to download.

-To have iOS deliver a local notification at a later time, an app registers notification types (in iOS 8 and later), creates a local notification object (using either
+To have the system deliver a local notification at a later time, an app registers notification types (in iOS 8 and later), creates a local notification object (using either

-UILocalNotification object, assigns it a delivery date and time, specifies presentation details, and schedules it.
-To receive push notifications, an application must register to receive the notifications and then pass to its provider a device token it gets from the operating system.
+NSUserNotification), assigns it a delivery date and time, specifies presentation details, and schedules it for delivery.
+To receive remote notifications, an app must register notification types, then pass to its provider a device token it gets from the operating system.

-When the operating system delivers a local notification (iOS only) or push notification (iOS or OS X) and the target application is not running in the foreground, it can present the notification to the user through an alert, icon badge number, sound).
-If there is a notification alert and the user taps or clicks the action button (or moves the action slider), the application launches and calls a method to pass in the local-notification object or remote-notification payload.
-If the application is running in the foreground when the notification is delivered, the application delegate receives a local or push notification.
+When the operating system delivers a local notification or remote notification and the target app is not running in the foreground, it can present the notification to the user through an alert, icon badge number, or sound.
+If there is a notification alert and the user taps or clicks an action button (or moves the action slider), the app launches and calls a method to pass in the local-notification object or remote-notification payload.
+If the app is running in the foreground when the notification is delivered, the app delegate receives a local or remote notification.

-The Apple Push Notification Service Is the Gateway for Push Notifications
+The Apple Push Notification Service Is the Gateway for Remote Notifications

-Apple Push Notification service (APNs) propagates push notifications to devices having applications registered to receive those notifications.
+Apple Push Notification service (APNs) propagates remote notifications to devices having apps registered to receive those notifications.
 Each device establishes an accredited and encrypted IP connection with the service and receives notifications over this persistent connection.
-Providers connect with APNs through a persistent and secure channel while monitoring incoming data intended for their client applications.
-When new data for an application arrives, the provider prepares and sends a notification through the channel to APNs, which pushes the notification to the target device.
+Providers connect with APNs through a persistent and secure channel while monitoring incoming data intended for their client apps.
+When new data for an app arrives, the provider prepares and sends a notification through the channel to APNs, which pushes the notification to the target device.

-You Must Obtain Security Credentials for Push Notifications
+You Must Obtain Security Credentials for Remote Notifications

-To develop and deploy the provider side of an application for push notifications, you must get SSL certificates from the appropriate Dev Center.
-Each certificate is limited to a single application, identified by its bundle ID; it is also limited to one of two environments, one for development and one for production.
+To develop and deploy the provider side of an app for remote notifications, you must get SSL certificates from Member Center.
+Each certificate is limited to a single app, identified by its bundle ID; it is also limited to one of two environments, one for development and one for production.
 These environments have their own assigned IP address and require their own certificates.
 You must also obtain provisioning profiles for each of these environments.

 The Provider Communicates with APNs over a Binary Interface

-APNs has a feedback service that maintains a per-application list of devices for which there were failed-delivery attempts (that is, APNs was unable to deliver a push notification to an application on a device).
-Periodically, the provider should connect with the feedback service to see what devices have persistent failures so that it can refrain from sending push notifications to them.
+APNs has a feedback service that maintains a per-app list of devices for which there were failed-delivery attempts (that is, APNs was unable to deliver a remote notification to an app on a device).
+Periodically, the provider should connect with the feedback service to see what devices have persistent failures so that it can refrain from sending remote notifications to them.

-iOS App Programming Guide describes the high level patterns for writing iOS apps.
+App Programming Guide for iOS describes the high level patterns for writing iOS apps.

-For local notifications and the client-side implementation of push notifications, familiarity with application development for iOS is assumed.
+For local notifications and the client-side implementation of remote notifications, familiarity with app development for iOS is assumed.
 For the provider side of the implementation, knowledge of TLS/SSL and streaming sockets is helpful.

 The following documents provide background information:

-iOS Team Administration Guide describes how to perform a variety of tasks in the iOS Portal, such as provisioning devices for development.
+App Distribution Guide describes how to perform a variety of tasks in Xcode and Member Center, such as configuring APNs.

-Entitlement Key Reference documents the specific entitlements needed for an app to receive push notifications.
+Entitlement Key Reference documents the specific entitlements needed for an app to receive remote notifications.

-You might find these additional sources of information useful for understanding and implementing local and push notifications:
+You might find these additional sources of information useful for understanding and implementing local and remote notifications:

 The reference documentation for

-NSApplicationDelegate Protocoldescribe the push-notification API for client applications in OS X.
+NSApplicationDelegate Protocoldescribe the remote-notification API for client apps in OS X.

-Security Overview describes the security technologies and techniques used for the iOS and Macs.
+Security Overview describes the security technologies and techniques used for the iOS and OS X systems.

 RFC 5246 is the standard for the TLS protocol.